A Deep Dive Into C/C++ Compilation and Linking: Introduction

 - Processing

-libx.a, so thex23reference is easily satisfied by pulling inx2.o. - But this adds
+libx.a, so thex23reference is easily satisfied by pulling inx2.o. - But that also adds

 libx.acan resolve these remaining symbols, so the linker moves on toliby.a.